 These visits resulted in a range of principal agreements.
 Following the visit of President of Venezuela the program document regarding strengthening the cooperation between Belarus and Venezuela was worked out.
 During the visit of President of Bolivia the agreement about the establishment of joint trade and economic commission was reached (its first session was held in December 2013 in Minsk and in April 2014 in La Paz was held its second session).
 During the visit to Belarus of Vice-president of Ecuador in December 2013 the first session of joint trade and economic commission took place in Minsk.

 The process of diversification of Belarusian exports to the region is accelerating, modern products manufactured by Minsk Tractor Works (MTZ), Belarusian Automotive Works (BelAZ), Minsk Automotive Works (MAZ), Gomselmash, Belshina, Naftan, Polimir and other exporting enterprises have been introduced to the region and are getting to the local markets.
 Projects on building assembly lines of modern Belarusian equipment are under consideration.

 In the near future political efforts of Belarus in Latin America and the Caribbean will be focused on consolidating long-term relationships with the countries of the region, expanding political dialogue, strengthening legal framework, promoting interests of the Belarusian enterprises, including by establishing joint production, opening trading facilities and representative offices, exchanging business visits, intensifying multilateral engagement within major international organizations.

 Development of Latin American markets requires substantial material and intellectual resources.
-Nevertheless, the Ministry of Foreign Affairs is confident that securing the presence of Belarusian producers in this fast developing region could be a viable alternative to traditional markets.
+Nevertheless, the Ministry of Foreign Affairs is confident that securing the presence of Belarusian producers in this 600-million fast developing region could be a viable alternative to our traditional markets.